-PUBH 720: Geographic Information Systems (GIS) in Public Health
+PUBH 720 Geographic Information Systems (GIS) in Public Health

 The application of GIS in their public health career.
-Topics covered include mapping, development of geographical datasets, and data analysis from application of GIS to different disciplines of public health.
-Three hours of lecture.
+Topics covered include mapping, development of geographical datasets, and data analysis from application of GIS in different disciplines of public health.
+3 cr.